MDAnalysis/MDAnalysisMolSSIWorkshop-Intermediate2Day/README.md

 ## Workshop pre-requisites

 The workshop assumes that attendees have a working knowledge of [Jupyter notebooks][1] and Python (especially the [NumPy library][2]).

+## Hackathon

+The hackathon will be held on the second day of the workshop.
+We encourage you to start thinking about what you want to work on early.
+More information and ideas can be found in the [hackathon directory](./hackathon).

 ## Code of Conduct